-This easy Turkey Pot Pie recipe is a great way to use up those turkey leftovers.
-Turkey and mixed vegetables swim in a creamy sauce, all baked inside of a flaky pie crust until hot.
-This dish is so comforting!
+This easy Turkey Pot Pie recipe is my go-to whenever I have turkey leftovers.
+It’s super simple to prepare and comes together with minimal effort.
+I’ve taken tender leftover turkey and mixed vegetables cooked in a rich and creamy sauce, then baked it all inside a flaky pie crust until bubbling and hot.

 Turkey pot pie on a white plate with a spoon.